Jonius Taripar Parsaoran Hutabarat: Regent of North Tapanuli

 Hutabarat was successfully reelected in the 2024 legislative election, although he eventually decided to resign in order to ran for a second time as the Regent of North Tapanuli.
 His running mate, Deni Lumbantoruan, was the former vice rector of the Del Institute of Technology.
 He was supported by seven political parties, including his own party and major parties Golkar, Gerindra Party, and NasDem Party.
 In the election, he faced the Indonesian Democratic Party of Struggle-supported Satika Simamora, the wife of Nikson Nababan.
 Hutabarat won an absolute majority in the election with 105,505 votes, or 64.27% of the total votes.
-Satika Simamora attempted to sue the results, citing the alleged non-neutrality of the acting regent, but was eventually rejected.
+Satika Simamora attempted to challenge the results, citing the alleged non-neutrality of the acting regent, but was eventually rejected.
 The Constitutional Court confirmed the electoral commission's decision to name Hutabarat as the winner of the election.
 He was installed along with most other regional leaders elected in 2024 on 20 February 2025.